Lipika-Behera/Lipika-Behera/README.md

 **August 2020 – Present**

 *   **PHP Development (August 2020 – August 2024):**
-    *   Spearheaded the development and maintenance of high-performance web applications using PHP and Laravel, contributing to **[Quantifiable achievement, e.g., a 15% improvement in page load times, or handling 20% more concurrent users]**.
+    *   Spearheaded the development and maintenance of high-performance web applications using PHP and Laravel,.
     *   Designed and implemented robust RESTful APIs to facilitate seamless data exchange, serving unique API endpoints for various applications.
-    *   Optimized database queries and schema designs for MySQL/PostgreSQL, resulting in **[ 20% reduction in query execution time or a 30% improvement in data retrieval speed]**.
+    *   Optimized database queries and schema designs for MySQL/PostgreSQL.
     *   Implemented and maintained comprehensive unit and integration tests using PHPUnit, significantly improving code quality and reducing production bugs by 30%.
     *   Managed code repositories using Git, performing regular code reviews, and ensuring adherence to coding standards and best practices across the team.
     *   Integrated critical third-party services and APIs, enhancing core application functionality.